gt8mar/capillary-flow/README.md

 # capillary-flow

-A pipeline to analyze blood flowing through capillaries above the fingernail."# capillary-flow"
+A pipeline to analyze blood flowing through capillaries above the fingernail.